charlab/charlab.github.io/_posts/estorm/2014-3-28-ttr-case-study.md

 ![8_6_2]({{ site.url }}/images/estorm/sp_omp-srrip-8_6_2.PNG)

 We see that again we see in improvement in the miss rate.
-However, now the rapdi recaching has skyrocketed!
+However, now the rapid recaching has skyrocketed!
 This suggests that the increase in number of sets was beneficial, but the decrease in associativity was detrimental.
 This suggests that we try to increase associativity at the expense of line length, which gives the new cache configuration 8\_5\_4:

 ![8_5_4]({{ site.url }}/images/estorm/sp_omp-srrip-8_5_4.PNG)